jafingerhut/p4-namespaces/examples/01/README.md

 would go through the following steps, each of which are discussed further below.

-+ Run CPP on file demo1.p4 with the current include path, producing demo1.p4i
++ Run CPP (the C Preprocessor) on file demo1.p4 with the current include path, producing demo1.p4i
 + p4c begins compiling demo1.p4i and encounters the first import statement
   + p4c finds and compiles namespace core
 + p4c continues compiling demo1.p4i and encounters the second import statement